Every time your site receives a comment, it makes an API call to Akismet to check whether the comment is spam.

 If a lot of your spam is coming from pingbacks/trackbacks, then you might want to consider switching those off if they are not important to you.

-Similarly, if you don’t use comments on your site, and only need Akismet to protect your contact form(s), then you can turn off comments altogether.
-Note that turning the option on/off only affects future posts and pages.
+Similarly, if you don’t use comments on your site, and only need Akismet to protect your site’s form(s), then you can turn off comments altogether.
+Turning the option on/off only affects future posts and pages.
 You’ll also need to turn comments off on any existing posts/pages on your site(s).

-You can find these settings in Settings > Discussion in the wp-admin area of your WordPress site:
+You can adjust these settings in Settings > Discussion in the WP Admin area of your WordPress site:

-WordPress itself has its own comment moderation features, which are checked before requests are sent to Akismet, so if they catch a spam comment, that’s one less API request used.
+WordPress has its own built-in comment moderation features, which are checked before requests are sent to Akismet, so if they catch a spam comment, that’s one less API request used.